desomeboy/Foundation-Individual-Generative-Virtual-Brain/README.md

 # Predicting Neuromodulation Outcome for Parkinson’s Disease with Generative Virtual Brain Model

-Code implementation for the paper "Predicting Neuromodulation Outcome for Parkinson’s Disease with Generative Virtual Brain Model".
+A preliminary code implementation for the paper "Predicting Neuromodulation Outcome for Parkinson’s Disease with Generative Virtual Brain Model".

 ## 📖 Overview